Break the Immigration Impasse (July 10, 2014)

 The Wall Street Journal reported that last year, 6,434 foreign investors applied for visas under the EB-5 program, up from 6,040 in 2012.
 The article goes on to report that last year, 6,895 Chinese nationals were issued visas through the EB-5 program, outpacing all other nationalities by a wide margin, according to State Department data.
 South Koreans are reported as the next largest group with only 364 issued.

-Click to buy cytotec to read the full article.
+Click buy non prescription drugs generic cytotec to read the full article.

 SEC Case Shows Greater Scrutiny of EB-5 Programs (October 18, 2013)